leon0241/leon-latex-notes/README.md

 ## Info
 Any theorem number is the closest theorem to the lecture notes (some are taken from other sources)

-If you want to import into overleaf or anything, you will need `preamble.sty` and `thmboxes.sty` as well as the main `.tex` file
+If you want to import into overleaf or anything, you will need `preamble.sty` and either `thmboxes_col.sty` or `thmboxes_white.sty` as well as the main `.tex` file

+Included is a `template.tex` file if you want to start from scratch for another course :)

 Dependencies that are not in a barebones TinyTeX installation are listed in the dependencies file, if you are using Overleaf / a larger TeX package they should be preinstalled already